Children and Families Moving Across Boundaries or Abroad

 2. Movement of Children and Families

-At any stage in the process of working with children and their families, the parents and/or the child/children may move from one household to another, with a change of address possibly to another local authority area.
+At any stage in the process of working with children and their families, the parents and/or the child/children may move from one household to another, on either a permanent or temporary basis.
+This could result in a change of address possibly to another local authority area.

-The move may be planned and relevant information shared in advance with the professionals and workers involved with the family and child/children.
+Such moves may be planned and relevant information shared in advance with the practitioners working with the family and child/children.

 - A child and family, or pregnant woman, not being registered with a GP;